 Established in 1874, The UPU is one of the United Nations’ specialized agencies and consists of four bodies: Congress, Council of Administration, Postal Operations Council, and the International Bureau.

+The rise of an international mail postal system with lower rates and faster turn around times was urgently needed.
 Prior to its establishment, mailing letters and small packages internationally was expensive and difficult since every country had its own postal agreements.
 This led to issues such as the need to add multiple stamps to a letter for each country it passes through.

 Why did the US threaten to withdraw from the Universal Postal Union?